Technical Standards Required by Doctors

-In non-clinical environments, you should be well-adept in the English language to read and write medical reports, documents and transcripts.
+In non-clinical environments, you should be well-adjusted in the English language to read and write medical reports, documents and transcripts.

-Becoming a doctor involves many intricate and delicate diagnostic and medical procedures such as complicated surgeries.
-Hence, all medical students must have excellent motor skills and hand-to-eye coordination, to be able to perform procedures like palpation, percussion and auscultation with steady hands.
+Motor skills: Becoming a doctor involves many intricate and delicate diagnostic and medical procedures such as complicated surgeries.
+Hence, all medical students must have excellent motor skills and hand-to-eye coordination, to be able to perform procedures like palpation, percussion, and auscultation with steady hands.

 Doctors are often called in to provide emergency treatments like airway management and external defibrillation.
 Hence, your motor skills should allow you to display excellent hand and limb reflexes in emergency situations.
 In addition to perfect gross and fine motor skills, you should also build the necessary physical endurance to remain active in clinical settings for long hours.

 Intellectual and conceptual skills: Also known as integrative and quantitative abilities, intellectual and conceptual skills are integral to a doctor’s career.
 As a medical student, you should have the ability to think on your feet and continuously analyze and process the data you receive.

 You should also be able to quickly grasp written texts and reports and engage in critical thinking in tense situations, as you’re likely to encounter many of these throughout your career.
 You will also be expected to have great decision-making skills in order to make the right call in limited time frames.